 Conclusion

 Ensuring software is usable forever will be an ongoing challenge.
 However, it is essential for ensuring society’s knowledge, culture, and history persist over time.
-While we’re focussed on using software to ensure content is unchanged over time, we also believe that regular reuse of content in archives helps keep both the materials and the organizations that steward them relevant.
+While we’re focused on using software to ensure content is unchanged over time, we also believe that regular reuse of content in archives helps keep both the materials and the organizations that steward them relevant.
 Enabling the use of emulation at scale will ensure that we can continue to migrate some content out of old digital objects and into new ones, at scale.
 This in turn will ensure the extractable content stays usable and therefore relevant to whomever can benefit from it in the future.

 With the Emulation as a Service Infrastructure program of work we are building and freely sharing infrastructure; infrastructure that we hope is not just useful, but inspiring.
 We imagine a world in which digital content is always usable, regardless of the software that is part of it.
 To get there we are going to need others to build on what we have started.
 With the first EaaSI services: the UVI and the virtual reading room functionality, we hope that we are showing some of the potential for how EaaSI could be used at scale to solve long term preservation and information management issues.
 We don’t know what else might be achievable with this infrastructure, but we’re excited to find out.